andycroll/andycroll.com/_posts/2021/2021-01-11-read-ruby-version-in-your-gemfile.md

 ## Why?

-This means that when you upgrade Ruby you can make the change once, in the `.ruby-version` file.
+This means that when you upgrade Ruby you only need to update in one place: the `.ruby-version` file.

 Most of us, most of the time, are happy to specify a version of Ruby for all environments and this is a cool micro-improvement that reminds us that the `Gemfile` is just another ruby script!